KenBonny/A-Frame-Mazing-Architecture/A-Frame-Mazing Architecture transcript.md

 ## Table of Content

 1. The project
-2. What is A-Frame Architecture?
+2. What is A-Frame architecture?
     1. Infrastructure
     2. Logic
     3. Controller